-A successful illustrator, advertising designer, and author in the first half of the Twentieth Century, Andrew Loomis was a master at seamlessly combining products and fine art into one cohesive image.
+A successful illustrator, advertising designer, and author in the first half of the 20th century, Andrew Loomis (1892-1959) was a master at seamlessly combining products and fine art into one cohesive image.

 From beverages to sliced meat, Loomis could find a way to make a striking ad.
 “Art cannot depend upon copy,” he said.
 “It must tell its own story.
 Advertising has reached a point in its development where tricks are out and we must go back to fundamentals.”

 Loomis published his first book, Fun with a Pencil, in 1939.
 Although subsequent books built on previous ones, the fundamental lessons in all were the same.
 He was a firm believer in the expression and style of the individual artist.

 Loomis has influenced generations of illustrators, including comic book artists Alex Ross, Dick Giordano, Steve Rude, and Steve Lieber.

 - “Heroes & Villains: The Comic Book Art of Alex Ross” exhibition video

 - “Bridgman’s Complete Guide to Drawing from Life,” by George Bridgman